gvishnuanand/comment-toxicity-model/README.md

 # NLP model to detect toxicity in a statement
-An NLP model

-## Objective
-To exhibit the capability of a tensorflow model to handle a simple image classification problem
+A basic NLP based model to demonstrate the ability to find 'toxicity' in a statement/comment.
+This can be used to filter or flag any abusive or hate speeches.

 ### Libraries Used:
 1. Tensorflow - Deep Learning model class
-2. cv2 - OpenCV library to read/view Image
+2. gradio - Provides a UI to interact with our Inference model
-3. imghdr - To check file extensions
-4. numpy - To perform array based mathematical operations
+3. numpy - To perform array based mathematical operations
-5. matplotlib - To plot graph of various metrics